 - Decreased throwing velocity

-- Physical exam: Your doctor will perform a careful examination of your arm.
-You can expect a discussion regarding your general health, the nature of your participation in athletics, and the first appearance of your symptoms.
-Following the medical history, your doctor will check the strength, stability and range of motion of the elbow.
+- Physical exam.
+Your OSI orthopedic specialist will perform a careful examination of your arm.
+There will be a discussion regarding your general health, the nature of your participation in athletics, and the first appearance of your symptoms.
+Your doctor will also check the strength, stability and range of motion of the elbow.

-- X-rays: X-rays can show stress fractures and bone spurs.
+- X-rays.
+X-rays will show your OSI specialist any stress fractures and/or bone spurs.

 Most treatment regimens begin with rest.
-Treatment can continue with the following:
+Your OSI orthopedic specialist may also suggest the following:

-- Physical therapy exercises/programs to restore strength and flexibility.
+- Physical therapy exercises or programs to help restore strength and flexibility

-There is a high rate of return for athletes after suffering a UCL injury.
+Full recovery is promising with the diagnosis and treatment plan OSI orthopedic specialists design for UCL injuries.
+There is a high rate of return for athletes –pro, amateur, and weekend – after suffering a UCL injury.